About

 Until 2017 Aneta Stojnić has held a position of an assistant professor at the Faculty of Media and Communications in Belgrade, teaching several courses at MA and PhD study programs in Transdisciplinary Humanities and Theory of Art and Media.
 Previously she was a postdoctoral researcher at the Academy of Fine Arts in Vienna with a project topic “Liminal Spaces and Shifting Realities in Contemporary Performance: Body, Politics, Technologies”, and Basileus postdoctoral research-fellow at Ghent University, (Belgium) Faculty of Arts and Philosophy, Research centre S:PAM (Studies in Performing Arts & Media) with the project “Politics of Body in the 21st century”.
 Aneta Stojnić obtained her PhD at the University of Arts in Belgrade, Interdisciplinary Studies – Theory of Art and Media, in 2013.
 During her PhD studies she was a visiting researcher at the Academy of Fine Arts in Vienna in 2010, 2012 and 2013 with Ernst-Mach Scholarship and the OeAd (Austrian Agency for International Cooperation in Education and Research) scholarships.
 She was the artist in residence at TanzQuartier Vienna in 2011, and the writer in residence at KulturKontakt Austria in 2012.

-Aneta Stojnić has published four books: two co-edited volumes Shifting Corporealities in Contemporary Performance: Danger, Im/mobility and Politics (Palgrave Macmillan, London, 2018), Regimes of Invisibility in Contemporary Art, Theory and Culture: Image, Racialization, History (Palgrave Macmillan, London, 2017) and two single authored volumes Theory of performance in digital art: towards a new political performance (Orion Art, Belgrade, 2015, in Serbian) and a monograph on Jacques Lacan’s psychoanalytic discourse Jacques Lacan (Orion Art, Belgrade, 2016, in Serbian).
-She has authored numerous academic papers and essays on contemporary art and media published in renowned journals such as Performance Research; Théâtre/Public; n.paradoxa; AM Journal for Art and Media Studies; IDENTITIES Journal for Gender, Politics and Culture; Documenta: tijdschrift voor theater; and has contributed chapters to the books and volumes published by Palgrave Macmillan, Modernes Theater, Sternberg Press and Löcker, among others.
+Aneta Stojnić has published three books and three co-edited volumes, as well as dozens of peer-reviewed papers, and essays on contemporary art and media published in renowned journals such as The Psychoanalytic Review, Still Point, Room, Performance Research; Théâtre/Public; n.paradoxa; AM Journal for Art and Media Studies; IDENTITIES Journal for Gender, Politics and Culture; Documenta: tijdschrift voor theater; and has contributed chapters to the books and volumes published by Palgrave Macmillan, Modernes Theater, Sternberg Press and Löcker, among others.
+She is also on the editorial boards of AM Journal of Art and Media Studies and INSAM Journal of Contemporary Music Art and Technology.

-As an artist and curator she has collaborated with institutions and organizations such as: TanzQuartier Wien, Spring Festival (Uthrecht), Segal Theatre / CUNY Graduate Center (New York), Les Laboratoires d’Aubervillier (Paris), Quartier21 (Vienna), Dansens Hus Stockholm, Odin Teatret (Denmark), Chto Delat?
+As an artist and curator she has collaborated with institutions and organizations such as: Whitney ISP, TanzQuartier Wien, Spring Festival (Uthrecht), Segal Theatre / CUNY Graduate Center (New York), Les Laboratoires d’Aubervillier (Paris), Quartier21 (Vienna), Dansens Hus Stockholm, Odin Teatret (Denmark), Chto Delat?
 (St. Petersburg), BITEF Theatre (Belgrade), Open Space (Vienna), MAIZ (Linz), AMRO festival (Linz), TkH Walking Theory (Belgrade/Berlin), October Salon (Belgrade) and many others.
 With Jon McKenzie Aneta realised a number of performance and media projects under the name McKenzie Stojnić .

 She regularly presents her work and research at conferences and festivals worldwide.

-Pingback: Aneta Stojnić « Supervizuelna
+1. Pingback: Aneta Stojnić « Supervizuelna